serverlesscomputing/serverlesscomputing/wosc10/program.md

 **Dates:** December 2 and 3 (Monday and Tuesday) 2024

-*Workshop organizer on site in Hong Kong: Praveen Venkateswaran and German Eizaguirre*

 **Workshop location:** hybrid: on-location and virtual (Zoom) co-located with [The Tenth International Workshop on Container Technologies and Container Clouds](https://sites.google.com/view/woc24/home)

+**Workshop organizers on site in Hong Kong:** Praveen Venkateswaran and German Eizaguirre*

 | Workshop schedule  | **Monday 2 December** (10:30am-5:15pm) | | |
 | --- | --- | --- | --- |